Sousveillance: Other types of sousveillance

-There are many similar examples, such as the widely viewed YouTube video of UCLA campus policemen tasering a student.
-In Russia, as well as in some other countries where road users trust neither each other nor police, onboard cameras are so ubiquitous that thousands of videos of automobile accidents and near-miss incidents have been uploaded.
-The unanticipated 2013 Russian meteor event was well documented from a dozen angles via the use of these devices.
+The unanticipated 2013 Russian meteor event was well documented from a dozen angles via the use of dashcam devices.
 Similarly, in February 2015, dashcams caught valuable footage of the crash of TransAsia Airways Flight GE235.

 Alibi sousveillance

 Alibi sousveillance is a form of sousveillance activity aimed at generating an alibi as evidence to defend against allegations of wrongdoing.

 Hasan Elahi, a University of Maryland professor, has produced a sousveillance for his entire life, after being detained at an airport because he was erroneously placed on the US terrorist watchlist.
 Some of his sousveillance activities include using his cell phone as a tracking device, and publicly posting debit card and other transactions that document his actions.